KunalBagaria/nextjs-token-gating/Readme.md

 ## How it Works

 This SDK uses the Holaplex API to check if a given customer holds a specific token.
 The `checkToken` function sends a GraphQL query to the Holaplex API requesting the tokens associated with the specified customer and project.
-It then checks if the desired token (`mintId`) is in that list.
+It then checks if the desired token (`collectionId`) is in that list.

 ## Usage